Ahattalla/iOS-Circle-CAT-Reloaded-Roadmap/README.md

 # 🚀 iOS Developer Roadmap
-Roadmap to becoming an iOS developer .
+Roadmap to become an iOS developer .

 ## ☝️ What is it?
 This is a tree-like compilation of topics highly relevant to iOS development.